yeshua453/website/docs/controls/gesturedetector.md

 ### Draggable containers

-The following example demonstraits how a control can be freelly dragged inside a Stack.
+The following example demonstrates how a control can be freely dragged inside a Stack.

 The sample also shows that GestureDetector can have a child control (blue container) as well as be nested inside another control (yellow container) giving the same results.